-After confirmation of the HTML Export Options dialog, you can select an output folder storing the exported HTML file and external attachments stores in a side folder with the same name as the exported HTML file and “_files” suffix.
+After confirmation of the HTML Export Options dialog, select an output folder storing the exported HTML file and external attachments stores in a side folder with the same name as the exported HTML file and “_files” suffix.

 Example HTML Report:

-Alternatively you can insert the HTML file into a MS Word template with predefined styles using Insert > Object > Text from File command.
+Alternatively, insert the HTML file into a MS Word template with predefined styles using Insert > Object > Text from File command.